bthntx/sf4-test-survey/README.md

 bin/console doctrine:fixtures:load

 To make admin user: bin/console fos:user:promote <username> ROLE_ADMIN
+  admin user at demo site is l:a1, p:11

 We suppose that Survey questions data is quite static and immutable (!important) while users taking to take survey, otherwise we need to add published property